Meet our Rental Manager

 Vacationing in the Mt.
 Washington Valley… Let us help you find the perfect spot for your White Mountain getaway!
 Looking for a Year-Round Rental?
 We have those too!

-Bill Barbin and Theresa Bernhardt, our Rental Managers,
+Theresa Bernhardt, our Rental Manager, would love to

-would love to introduce the Mt.
+introduce the Mt.
 Washington Valley to you.
+She knows

-They know the area well but appreciate that for those
+the area well but appreciate that for those moving to the

 There are so many factors: the neighborhood,